theMHD-120/Edge-Detection-OSLab-Project/README.md

 - Obtained edged image

 # Image file
-Information of an image file and how does it considered as a matrix of some pixels (RGB).
-A pixel is one of the small dots or squares that make up an image on a computer screen.
+Information of an image file and how does it considered as a matrix of some pixels.
+A pixel is one of the small dots or squares that make up an image on a computer screen. <BR />
+In a RGB image, each color pixel is composed of three separate color components.
+These components can be represented as combinations of red, green and blue (RGB), or hue, saturation and intensity (HSI).
+For both RGB and HSI, each component of a pixel is converted to a value from 0 to 255.

 - Each image has n * m pixels:
   - n: rows